cloud-gov/product/adr/ADR-0001-egress-control.md

 - After we have ASGs and reference implementations in place, we could conceivably make a broker that creates/manages proxies for users
 - This solution probably only solves access to HTTP(S)

+## Addenda

+### s3 egress in restricted ASG
+To simplify client accessibility for S3 we have added s3 access in the restricted ASG.
+- We accomplished this by leveraging a private endpoint for s3 in each VPC and setting a policy that allows access to buckets by users belonging to a list of accounts (ie the AWS accounts owned by cloud.gov)
+  - cg-provision contains the policy creation and outputs the ip ranges and vpe dns names
+  - cg-deploy-cf contains changes to the ASGs to include the ip ranges and dns names output by cg-provision
+  - the VPCs in AWS each contain a pair of s3 private endpoints ( gateway and singular) for access to s3 over the AWS internal network.
+- Clients wanting to access their own buckets not provisioned by service broker, must still use public ASG or a proxy to a public ASG.
+  - those buckets that exsist in other regions from the cloud.gov current production region ( eg. us-gov-west-1 ) can be accessed transparently with standard api endpoints
+  - those buckets that exsist in the same region as cloud.gov production will need to use an alternate endpoint that is created by our Terraform: `*.vpce-01beaa66570dfb2b9-1hlav4x8.s3.us-gov-west-1.vpce.amazonaws.com`.
+This is due to the fact that private endpoints are regional in AWS and hence by default all traffic to s3 buckets in `us-gov-west-1` will have the implemented policy applied.